Chris Gocong: Professional career

-Pre-draft

 Philadelphia Eagles

-Gocong was drafted in the third round of the 2006 NFL Draft by the Philadelphia Eagles, but missed the entire 2006 season due to an injury suffered before the preseason.
+Gocong was selected 71st overall in the third round of the 2006 NFL draft by the Philadelphia Eagles, but missed the entire 2006 season due to an injury suffered before the preseason.
 He made his NFL debut on September 9, 2007, where he started at the "Sam" linebacker position.
 He alternated snaps at defensive end and linebacker and recorded his first career sack (Tom Brady) on November 25, 2007, in the Eagles' road game at the New England Patriots.
 In all, Gocong played in all 16 games serving as the team's SAM linebacker, and recorded 92 tackles, one sack, four hurries and two passed defended.
 His seven tackles-for-losses ranked second on the team.
 Also recorded 11 special teams tackles.
 During the 2007 season, Gocong was the host of the Chris Gocong Show on ESPN 1450.
 The show was hosted by Mike Gill, live from Chickie's and Pete's in Egg Harbor Township, New Jersey.

-In 2008 he finished tied for third on the team in special teams tackles with 19.
+In 2008, he finished tied for third on the team in special teams tackles with 19.
 He also had 61 total tackles, two sacks, four passes defensed a forced fumble and a fumble recovery as the Eagles starting strongside linebacker.

 In the first seven games of the 2009 season, Gocong started at his normal position at "Sam" linebacker.
 He was inactive in week 8 against the Dallas Cowboys due to a hamstring injury suffered the week before against the New York Giants.
-Due to injuries at the middle linebacker position, Gocong started his first game at middle linebacker against San Diego in week 9.
+Due to injuries at the middle linebacker position, Gocong started his first game at middle linebacker against the San Diego Chargers in week 9.
 In week 14, he lost his starting "Sam" linebacker job to rookie Moise Fokou.

 He was re-signed to a one-year contract on March 30, 2010.

 Cleveland Browns

-On April 2, 2010, Gocong was traded, along with cornerback Sheldon Brown to the Cleveland Browns in exchange for linebacker Alex Hall, and 4th and 5th round draft picks in the 2010 NFL Draft.
+On April 2, 2010, Gocong was traded, along with cornerback Sheldon Brown to the Cleveland Browns in exchange for linebacker Alex Hall, and 4th and 5th round draft picks in the 2010 NFL draft.
 On August 4, 2012, during a training camp practice, Gocong was lost for the 2012 season due to a right Achilles tendon rupture that required surgery.